n8n-io/n8n-docs/docs/integrations/creating-nodes/plan/node-ui-design.md

 #### Source keys or binary properties

 Binary data is file data, such as spreadsheets or images.

-[TODO: note to self - it means rename as]

-Input data field name
+In n8n, you need a named key to reference the data.
+Don't use the terms "binary data" or "binary property" for this field.
+Instead, use a more descriptive name: **Input data field name** / **Output data field name**.